Last Updated on March 6, 2023 by Matt

 What is the speed limit for electric scooters in the US?

-The default speed limit for electric scooters in the US is 15 mph, unless it’s specified otherwise at the state level.
-The following states have a 20 mph speed limit: Arizona, Iowa, Louisiana, Maine, Michigan, New Jersey, and Utah.
-The states of Colorado and Florida have a speed limit of 25 mph.
+The default speed limit for electric scooters in the US is 20 mph, unless it’s specified otherwise at the state level.

 What is the age requirement for electric scooters in the US?

-Up until a few months ago, the UK had in place one of the most infamous bans on electric scooters.
+Up until a while ago, the UK had in place one of the most infamous bans on electric scooters.
 The law used to ban them was the old 1835 Highway law that mentions horses and carts.
-There was another commonly mentioned law that basically classed electric scooters as motor vehicles, but most of the scooters then were not equipped enough to be considered street legal, as many missed strong front and rear lights, high-quality brakes, and they don’t have license plates yet, etc.

 Anyway, in July 2020, the UK ban on electric scooters was lifted, or so it seemed.
-Turns out, the ban was only lifted for ride-sharing scooters, and ride-sharing programs will be started in 4 zones in the UK.
+Turns out, the ban was only lifted for ride-sharing scooters in the UK.

 Are electric scooters street legal in the UK?

-Still, be aware that if you decide to ride your own scooter on a public road, bicycle lane, or any other public surface, you risk a £300 fine and six points on your driver’s license.
+Many people do ride their private scooters on public roads – although, if you choose to ride your personal scooter on public roads, in a bicycle lane, or any other public area, you risk facing a £300 fine and receiving six points on your driver’s license.

 Where can I ride an electric scooter in the UK?

-Electric scooters rented through ride-sharing companies can be ridden on public roads in the designated zones where they are available (Portsmouth and Southampton, the West of England Combined Authority, Derby and Nottingham, and the West Midlands).
+Electric scooters rented through ride-sharing companies can be ridden on public roads in the designated zones where they are available.
 Right now, privately owned electric scooters can only be ridden on private grounds in the UK.

 Can I ride an electric scooter in the bicycle lane in the UK?

-As long as you are riding a rental electric scooter, you can ride in the bike lane.
+As long as you are riding a trial electric scooter, you can ride in the bike lane.
 You can’t ride your own scooter on public roads, which includes bike lanes as well.

 What is the speed limit for electric scooters in the UK?

-Electric scooters in the UK must not go faster than 15 mph / 25 kmh.
+Electric scooters in the UK must not go faster than 25 kmh.

 What is the age requirement for electric scooters in the UK?